 The ‘Prinsenhof’ was the place where the city council was established.
 The Palace remained a Palace.
 A relocation and new furnishings would bring along too large expenses.
-Moreover, King William saw the importance of staying in the capital.
-The city council of Amsterdam proclaimed that the building would be available again to the King.
+Moreover, William I saw the importance of staying in the capital.
+The city council of Amsterdam proclaimed that the building would be available again to the Sovereign.

-Initially, the King made a lot of use of the Palace.
+Initially, William I made a lot of use of the Palace.
 In 1814 he received his first state visit, the Russian Tsar Alexander I. But quickly his interest in the building diluted.
-Even King William II and William III were at most a few days per year in the building.
+Even King William II and King William III were at most a few days per year in the building.

 The building was ideal for official receptions and other royal occassions, but the fact that is was unoccupied for long periods led to mounting criticism.
 Political and economic circumstances directed the course of the continuing debate.
 In the 1930s, legal experts were asked to determine who actually owned the building.
 The answer was that it belonged to the city.
 A comprehensive plan to restore the building for service as a town hall was drawn up in 1934.
 In the prevailing economic climate, however, the project was unfeasible.
 On 20 December 1935, Amsterdam's municipal executive passed a momentous resolution: the city sold the building to the State of the Netherlands for ten million guilders.
 The State offered the Royal House permanent use of the building.

 The Palace was inaugurated by Queen Wilhelmina.
 In 1938 she celebrated her fortieth jubilee in the Palace.
 In the last years of her reign Queen Wilhelmina used the Palace as her 'Winter Palace'.
 From the Palace she made small excursions in the city and sitting on the roof she painted the sky.